ebeyer1/FirstRepo/README.md

 Since this project is an example, the base URL for all V1 calls is simple `http://127.0.0.1:81/v1/`

-As stated in the project template, this example does not contain authentication, so the API can be freely hit.
+As stated in the project template, this example does not contain authentication, so the API can be freely hit (when running the storage emulator).

 ##Create a New Dummy